MPAS-Dev/MPAS-Model/docs/ocean/design_docs/vert-lagrang-remap/vert-lagrang-remap.rst

 Summary
 -------

-We propose to implement the vertical Lagrangian-remap method to support the choice of hybrid vertical coordinates, which may be required for evolving ice- shelf cavity geometries.
+We :red:`propose` to implement the vertical Lagrangian-remap method to support the choice of hybrid vertical coordinates, which may be required for evolving ice- shelf cavity geometries.
 It can be seen as an extension of the Arbitrary Lagrangian-Eulerian method which is already implemented in MPAS-Ocean, a key